jiming-chen/jiming-chen.github.io/content/courses/math4340/lecture05.md

 from $G_1$ to $G_2$. $\phi$ is an *isomorphism* if it is a bijection.

-> **Fact**: Any group acts faaithfully on some set.
+> **Fact**: Any group acts faithfully on some set.
 Essentially, you can view any group as a permutation group.

 > **Fact**: Any two groups of order $2$ are isomorphic.